The Halluci Nation: Activism

 In 2014, the band withdrew from a scheduled performance at the official opening ceremonies of the Canadian Museum for Human Rights, citing concerns about the museum's depiction of indigenous human rights issues.
+Also that year, they released "Burn Your Village to the Ground", a non-album protest song about the complicated aboriginal relationship with the colonialist connotations of Thanksgiving.

+When the band toured on the international festival circuit after the release of Nation II Nation, they met with indigenous peoples from around the world and learned of their strikingly similar issues in the colonial experience.

-Further than distinct actions like the aforementioned, the group is also activist through the expression of their music itself.
+The group is also activist through the expression of their music.
 "I think in our own community," Bear Witness told The National in 2013, "it's not something that people would have been ready for us to have been doing 10 or 15 years ago, to be sampling powwow music and bring it into clubs.
 I mean, that's really pushing boundaries."
 Using music as a platform to educate, they have broken away from homogenous genres and at once promoted appreciation and respect for First Nations cultures while combating stereotypes and appropriation.

 "It's mind-blowing that this whole conversation that we've been having the past few decades about the portrayal of our people hasn't gone anywhere," said Bear Witness.
 "It hasn't changed."
 However, the band is positive about making a change moving forward.
 "All those things that we're trying to talk about with Idle No More, with aboriginal rights, you're feeling it and you're getting it without a word having to be said.
 Because when you feel that, you're feeling what we all feel."

-In 2020, the band released "Land Back".
-The song was available for free and intended to show support to the Wetʼsuwetʼen First Nations who were opposing the construction of a Coastal GasLink Pipeline.
-The song was hoped to be used by those involved during the 2020 Canadian pipeline and railway protests.
+In 2020, the band released "Land Back" as a free download.
+The song was intended to show support to the Wetʼsuwetʼen First Nations who were opposing the construction of the Coastal GasLink Pipeline and was hoped to be used in the associated protests.

-In 2024, with Saul Williams and NARCY, they released "Voices Through Rubble" in solidarity with the people of Palestine - a song which Steven Ward of Grimy Goods described as "spotlight[ing] the shared oppression and violence endured by Indigenous populations, inflicted by colonizers, that's ingrained in both our history and cultural mythology".
+In 2024, the group released "Voices Through Rubble", featuring Saul Williams and Narcy, in solidarity with the people of Palestine.
+Music writer Steven Ward described it as "spotlight[ing] the shared oppression and violence endured by Indigenous populations, inflicted by colonizers, that's ingrained in both our history and cultural mythology".

-Albums

-A Tribe Called Red (2012)

-This first album by ATCR was nominated for the 2012 Polaris Music Prize; it was also featured in The Washington Posts Top 10 albums of the year.
-After their debut, ATCR went on tour across North America and Europe, where they participated to the World Music Expo in Greece.

-Nation II Nation (2013)

-ATCR's second album was nominated for a Polaris Prize and it also had a political inclination as it contributed to the conversation that revolves around Indigenous rights and cultural appropriation.
-The name of the album has two layers of meaning.
-On one hand, the members of the group are originally from different communities, as Campeau explained: "I'm Ojibway, Anishinaabe.
-The other two guys, Dan and Bear, are both Cayuga [...]
-Historically, we're enemies.
-So together, in forming this group, that's a nation-to-nation relationship".
-On the other hand, there is a "nation-to-nation relationship from the settler nations to the First Nations" (Ian "DJ NDN" Campeau).